pact-foundation/pact-php/README.md

 - [2.2.1 tag](https://github.com/mattermack/pact-php-example/tree/2.2.1) for 2.X examples

 ## Message support
-This feature is preliminary as the Pact community as a whole is flushing this out.
 The goal is not to test the transmission of an object over a bus but instead vet the contents of the message.
 While examples included focus on a Rabbit MQ, the exact message queue is irrelevant.
 Initial comparisons require a certain object type to be created by the Publisher/Producer and the Consumer of the message.
 This includes a metadata set where you